-PMG Employment Solutions is a full employment service dedicated to finding quality workers for employers.
-They specialize in providing potential employees for permanent, part time, season and temporary positions with manufactures, service industries, construction and agriculture.
+PMG Employment Solutions is a full employment service dedicated to finding qualified workers for employers.
+They specialize in providing potential employees for permanent, part-time, seasonal and temporary positions with companies in manufacturing, service industries, construction, and agriculture.

-FYI, if you’re greentech or cleantech company, there may be some capital available for your business.
+FYI, if you’re a greentech or cleantech company, there may be some capital available for your business.

 Read more about the Investor Agenda here.

 Sans Bar is a one-of-a-kind sober bar in Austin, TX.
 Their mission is to provide a safe, sober environment for adults to celebrate life while promoting personal and social wellness.

 I had the pleasure of creating financial projections for founder, Chris Marshall.
 With the help of this important document, entrepreneurs can see how much they need to make and save in order to meet their financial needs; in addition to many many other uses.
 You can read more about the importance of a financial plan.

 Cryptocurrencies took quite a hit in 2018 has not been a good year for the market so far.
 Having reached a valuation of $834 billion as of January 7, 2018, CoinMarketCap reported that the market witnessed a drastic plunge of about 66%, losing over $553 billion.
 Bitcoin recorded a huge loss of over 50% in February, with valuation dropping below $7,000.
 Ethereum and Ripple also suffered similar drops, both recording losses of over 40% during the same month.
 Even as of late March, the leading currencies have not bounced back as of March 21, 2018.